synapsestudios/kohana-acl/README.md

     1. The boostrap file should `require` the ACL rules file.
     2. The bootstrap needs to run the `ACL::instance()->authorize();` sometime after the rules file is included and before request is executed.

-### Discalimer

-This version of the Module is under testing!